Community Safety & Access

 - Full- and part-time residents: up to 4 decals

-- Non-resident property owners (owning vacant lots): up to 2 decals
+- Non-resident Property Owners (owning vacant lots): up to 2 decals

-- Number of decals needed, by Type A and/or B
+To request decals, contact Access with the number of decals needed, by Type A and/or B

 All property owners receive a 3-digit directory code.
 This code can be given to friends, guests, service personnel, etc. Visitors need only enter the code into the keypad to call you.
 Upon receiving the call from the front gate, you simply need to press the 9 key on your phone.
 The gate will open, and the line will disconnect.
-If you do not know your directory code, contact the Security Team.
+If you do not know your directory code, contact the Access Team.

 Full-time and part-time residents are allowed up to 4 remotes per household.
 Lot owners are allowed up to 2 remotes regardless of the number of lots/properties owned.
 Costs for each are:

-Mailing fee – $8.30 (if mailed)
+Mailing fee – $12.00

 To purchase remotes, write a check payable to “Springs at High Rock HOA” and mail it to: